ma2-b/Chat-App/README.md

-  else run: docker run -p 6379:6379 -d redis:5 you must have docker in your machine if you use this way
+  else run: docker run -p 6379:6379 -d redis:5
+  Note: you must have docker in your machine if you use this way